ejw-data/etl-election-reporting/README.md

 > Remember that none of this information is official on election night and usually several days go by before an official number is published.

 The goals are:
 1.  create a jupyter notebook to identify records that do not make sense and see if merging these results with other rows will resolve the inconsistency.
-Essentially, I am reducing the number of reported poll batches so the errors do not have an effect.
+Essentially, I am reducing the number of reported poll reports (batches) so the errors do not have an effect.
-2.  generate a dataset that is consistent so I can develop graphics and predictions based on the data as it is updated.
+2.  generate a dataset that is consistent
 3.  store the data in a postgreSQL database and develop queries that could be used for generating a report.
+4.  develop graphics and predictions based on the data that are time dependent (as if the results were being streamed and constantly updating).

-**Note:**  I mostly want realistic data for parts 2 and 3.
+**Note:**  I mostly want realistic data for parts 3 and 4.
 The first goal is to resolve most of the issues to have a believeable dataset.
+The last goal (#4) is not a high priority right now.
+Goals 1 through 3 are to demonstrate the ETL process.

 <br>